Dreamflows Wyoming Cross-Listing

 North Platte - Near Northgate

-Gauge located 0.7 miles below Hwy-125 bridge, 5 miles above Wyoming state line.
+Gauge located 0.7 miles below Hwy-125 bridge, 5 miles above Colorado/Wyoming state line.
 Gauge elevation 7810 feet.

 Encampment - Near Encampment